Addressing nonlinearities in Monte Carlo: Results

-Bearing in mind our earlier theoretical works about MC integral formulations\cite{Delatorre13}, we found a way to bypass this obstacle for a large class of nonlinear problems, based on the very statistical nature of MC.
+Bearing in mind our earlier theoretical works about MC integral formulations\cite{Delatorre13}, we have found a way to bypass this obstacle for a large class of nonlinear problems, based on the very statistical nature of MC.
 In the case of our toy example, we use the fact that:

-where ${\bf X}_{1}$ and ${\bf X}_{2}$ are two independent variables identically distributed as ${\bf X}$ (see Methods).
-Translated in sampling algorithm, the solution is then to sample optical paths in pairs ${\bf (X_1,X_2)|Y}$ (instead of millions) at each sampled date and now retaining the pair product ${\bf X_{1}X_{2}|Y}$ of their transmission successes.
-The optical and temporal statistics can then actually be sampled together and yield the unbiased result with no combinatorial explosion.
+where ${\bf X}_{1}$ and ${\bf X}_{2}$ are two independent variables, identically distributed as ${\bf X}$ (see Methods).
+Translated into a sampling algorithm, the solution is now to sample optical paths in pairs ${\bf (X_1,X_2)|Y}$ (instead of millions) at each sampled date, and then to retain the pair product ${\bf X_{1}X_{2}|Y}$ of their transmission successes.
+The optical and temporal statistics can then actually be sampled together, and yield the unbiased result with no combinatorial explosion.
 This reformulation can be generalised to any nonlinearity of polynomial shape.
-First, monomials of any degree can indeed be estimated using the same sampling property as the one used above for $n=2$:
+First, monomials of any degree can indeed be estimated using the same sampling property as that used above for $n=2$:

-where the ${\bf X}_i$ are $n$ independent random variables identically distributed as ${\bf X}$.
+where ${\bf X}_i$ are $n$ independent random variables, identically distributed as ${\bf X}$.
 For any monomial of degree $n$, the expectation can then be computed by sampling series of $n$ independent realisations of $\bf X|Y$, and averaging the series products.
 The linear case, solved by standard MC, corresponds to $n=1$.
-Secondly, since polynomials are just linear combinations of monomials, the expectation for any polynomial function of ${\cal E}_{\bf X|Y}({\bf X|Y})$ of degree $n$ can be translated into a Monte Carlo algorithm, sampling first a degree in the polynomial, and then sampling as many independent realisations of ${\bf X|Y}$ as this random degree (see {\it Methods}).
-For a polynomial function of degree $n$, the corresponding Non-Linear Monte Carlo (NLMC) algorithm is then: \begin{itemize} \item pick a sample $y$ of ${\bf Y}$, \item pick a monomial degree value $d \le n$, \item draw $d$ independent samples of ${\bf X|Y=y}$ and retain their product, \end{itemize} repeat this sampling procedure and compute the estimate as the average of retained products.
+Secondly, since polynomials are simply linear combinations of monomials, the expectation for any polynomial function of ${\cal E}_{\bf X|Y}({\bf X|Y})$ of degree $n$ can be translated into a Monte Carlo algorithm, first sampling a degree in the polynomial, and then sampling as many independent realisations of ${\bf X|Y}$ as this random degree (see {\it Methods}).
+For a polynomial function of degree $n$, the corresponding Non-Linear Monte Carlo (NLMC) algorithm is then: \begin{itemize} \item pick a sample $y$ of ${\bf Y}$, \item choose a monomial degree value $d \le n$, \item draw $d$ independent samples of ${\bf X|Y=y}$ and retain their product, \end{itemize} repeat this sampling procedure and compute the estimate as the average of the retained products.